bitfinexcom/bfx-wrk-base/README.md

 Keys of this validation object are used to access config values using lodash `_.get` so you can chain access pattern as in example above `some.nested.value`.
-You can specify here if the value is `required: true` and if value is equal to corresponding value from `.example` file `sameAsExample: true`.
+You can specify here if the value is `required: true` and if value should be equal to corresponding value from `.example` file `sameAsExample: true`.